Dumb (Nirvana song): Music

 Journalist Gillian G. Gaar noted that "Dumb" was one of the few Nirvana songs to remain "low-key from beginning to end," comparing it to the Bleach song, "About a Girl."
-Like "About a Girl," the song has been described as "Beatlesque."
+Like "About a Girl," the song has been described as "Beatlesesque."
 Nirvana bassist Krist Novoselic called it "a beautiful song.
 That's a really good one.
 I like the BBC version of the song.
 It's real raw, but still the beauty is strong.
 A sweet pop song."

 Describing the In Utero version, John Mulvey of the NME wrote that the song "broods and circles, with the aid of a cello, like a baroque parody of 'Lithium'.
 Again and again it builds up and up, primed to explode into a moshing sweatfest of a chorus, and again and again it ducks away from that commercially lucrative macho bonding rite."
 Likewise, Jim Bevigilia of American Songwriter wrote that "the recording of the song on In Utero is all coiled tension.
 Even though you expect Cobain’s guitar to come crashing through to break it, it never quite does.
 Instead, a cello runs counterpoint to the steady rhythm section of Krist Novoselic and Dave Grohl and to the protagonist’s insistence that maybe he’s happy after all."